 BPA's proposal would require the BLM to amend its 1989 Brothers-La Pine Resource Management Plan (RMP).
 To understand the potential environmental impacts of this proposal, the BLM developed an environmental assessment (EA); BPA is a cooperating agency.
 Two alternatives are considered in the EA: to grant right-of-way on Glass Butte for BPA's proposed radio station facility, or not to grant right-of-way and continue with current practices.
 The EA describes anticipated impacts to natural and human resources and include mitigation measures that would enable BPA to avoid or minimize impacts.

-BLM released the Draft EA for public comment on August 25, 2017; the comment period closed September 25, 2017.
-BLM is currently working on developing the final decision documents.
+BLM released the EA for public comment on August 25, 2017; the comment period closed September 25, 2017.
+Two comments were received.
+BLM signed the final decision documents on April 30, 2018.
 More information is available at the BLM Prineville District website.

 For environmental information, contact: